awesome-astra/docs/docs/pages/astra/create-token.md

     ROLE-->|1..n|PERMISSIONS(permissions)
 ```

-There are some predefined roles within an organizations associated with some default permissions.
-The full list of permissions per roles is available in [Astra Documentation](https://docs.datastax.com/en/astra/docs/user-permissions.html)
+There are a set of predefined roles within an organization which are associated with some default permissions.
+The full list of permissions and roles is available in [Astra Documentation](https://docs.datastax.com/en/astra/docs/user-permissions.html)

 <center>
 <img src="../../../img/astra/roles-1.png" />